Cf: IDDG, IFDA, KA

 as literacy training and using technology, as appropriate, to foster

-Shall educate teachers, pupil services personnel, principals,
+Shall educate teachers, student services personnel, principals,

 and other staff, with the assistance of parents, in the value and